jherberg462/sqlalchemy-challenge/README.md

-# API for weather data
+# API for Hawaii weather data

-## Goals

-In this project, I wanted to create a flask app API that will query a SQLite database to return weather data in Hawaii.
+The goal of this project was to create a flask app API that will query a SQLite database to retun weather data in Hawaii.
+The data is stored in a SQLite database, while SQLAlchemy was utilized to retreive and manipulate the data within the flask app.
+Analysis of the data, including visualizations was completed using Python libraries Pandas, Numpy and Matplotlib in a Jupyter Notebook.

+## Analysis Questions

+1. How much precipitation did Hawaii get during the last year of my dataset?

+2. Which weather stations had the most weather observations?

 ## API/flask endpoints